The Trees at Keele

 Uses : its shock-absorbing qualities make it an ideal wood for oars, flooring, hockey sticks, rackets, skis, carts and farm implements.

 Location : fairly common around campus.
-There is a stand of them between the ringroad and Horwood; compartments 62b and 62c; square O8.
+There is a stand of them between the ring-road and Horwood; square O8.